xrichardp/s-rust/README.md

 )
 ```

-use it with pages, and just copy the code as below to a file named `_worker.js` and upload it to your pages
+use it with cloudflare pages, and just copy the code as below to a file named `_worker.js` and upload it to your cloudflare pages

 ```
 export default {